nventive/Template/README.md

 ## Features (to keep as-is, configure or remove)
 - [Mergify](https://mergify.io/) is configured.
 You can edit or remove [.mergify.yml](/.mergify.yml).
-- [allcontributors](https://allcontributors.org/) is configured.
-It helps adding contributors to the README.
 - [dependabot](https://dependabot.com/) is configured.
 This bot will open pull requests automatically to update nuget dependencies.
 This one could be annoying, feel free to remove the [.dependabot](/.dependabot) folder.

 The following is the template for the final README.md file: